Xyosix/OpenDAOC-SinglePlayerBots/README.md

 - Realm - The realm of the bots.
 - Amount - The amount in the group.
 - Level - The level of all bots in the group.

+/mpc [true/false] - Sets PreventCombat setting.
+Will make a bot passive and not aggro or attack.
+	- With a target: Sets PreventCombat for Mimic.
+If the Mimic is in a group, the whole group will be set.
+	- With no target: Sets PreventCombat for any grouped Mimics.

 There are also commands from interacting with MimicNPCs.
 They are mostly for testing with the exception of [Group] - [Leader] - [MainPuller] - [MainCC] - [MainTank] - [MainAssist].
 These set their respective roles or attempt to group with the bot.